 These world famous frescoes are located about halfway up the Sigiriya rock climb along the pathway.
 Unfortunately, there is much dispute about who the women are in the Sigiriya frescoes.
 However, my guide suggested that they may have been some of Kashyapa’s palace consorts.

 These Sigiriya frescoes seemed to be in excellent condition for being over 1500 years of age.
 Unfortunately, these few frescoes are all that has managed to survive antiquity.
-In fact, the entire rock used to be covered with pictures and would have been a magnificent sight to see during the reign of King Kashyapa.
-Additionally, the rock face had been polished and shined to mirror like perfection so King Kashyapa could see his reflection as he walked past!
+Indeed, beautiful paintings covered Sigiriya rock, however they have fallen to the hands of time.
+The paintings would have been a magnificent sight to see during the reign of King Kashyapa.

-Additionally, about half way up there is a stone terrace that King Kashyapa constructed in the shape of a lion.
-Therefore, when the king and his court climbed the final distance they would pass through the mouth of a lion before reaching the palace.
+About half way up there is a stone terrace that King Kashyapa constructed in the shape of a lion.
+Therefore, when the king and his court climbed the final distance, they would pass through the mouth of a lion before reaching the palace.
 Fortunately, my guide had a small illustration to depict what it would have looked like in the 5th century ACE.

 The sands of time have washed away the paint and more intricate stone work.
 However, the paws and claws of the lion remain.